root-project/root/tutorials/tree/dictionary/README.md

 # Files

 The TTree can be seen as a collection of objects (branches), with a number of attributes (leaves).
-The name of the branch corresponds to the name of the instantianated object.
+The name of the branch corresponds to the name of the instantiated object.
 The name of the leaves corresponds to the name of the attributes.

 The attributes of